28- and 30-Day Drug Rehab Programs

 How to find a 30-day rehab near you

-As their name suggests, 30-day drug rehab programs are relatively short-term substance abuse treatment programs usually lasting around a month.
-Though the exact number of days in one’s treatment stay may vary slightly, month-long rehab program generally last between 3-6 weeks.1
+As their name suggests, 30-day drug rehab programs are relatively short-term substance use treatment options usually lasting around a month.
+Though the exact number of days in one’s treatment stay may vary slightly, month-long rehab program generally last between 3-6 weeks.1 Both inpatient and outpatient 30-day treatment programs offer a level of flexibility for people who aren’t able to attend longer programs.

 greenhouse addiction treatment center in texas bedrooms, pool, and courtyard

-American Addiction Centers’ nationwide rehab centers offer treatment to many unique populations for varying lengths of time.
-Call one of our admissions navigators below to learn more about our intensive rehab programs.
+American Addiction Centers’ nationwide network of rehab centers offer treatment to many unique populations for varying lengths of time.
+Call one of our admissions navigators at to learn more about our comprehensive rehab programs.

 What Happens During a 30-Day Treatment Program?